Follow these deer hunting tips and you’ll be able to bag huge bucks year after year.

 Shooting & Recovery Tips

 23. From a tree stand, come to full draw while standing upright like normal, then bend at the waist bringing the pin down to the target.
+Shooting from a tree stand takes practice.

 24. It’s always best to be patient and wait for the right shot to open up.